Meso-Health/meso-enrollment/README.md

 We use [Android Studio](https://developer.android.com/studio/index.html) as our IDE which leverages [Gradle](https://gradle.org/) as the build tool.

 In order to run the application, you also need a `variables.gradle` file in your root directory which stores environment variables.
-Create a file called `variables.gradle` and copy the file contents from 1Password.
+Create a file called `variables.gradle` and copy the file contents `variables.gradle.tmpl`.

 #### Connecting to your device